-The test configuration comes from the work of Sieverding et al. [9,10], which is the outcome of the European Research Project BRITE/EURAM CT96-0143 on "Turbulence Modeling of Unsteady Flows in Axial Turbines."
-The design of the blade (Fig. 1(a)) is targeted to allow the diagnostic of the trailing edge vortex shedding on the steady and unsteady trailing blade pressure distribution of a laboratory turbine blade at high subsonic Mach number ($M{2is} = 0.79$) and high Reynolds number $(Re_2 = 2,800,000, based on the chord and outlet velocity)$.
+The test configuration comes from the work of Sieverding et al. [9, 10] which is the outcome of the European Research Project BRITE/EURAM CT96-0143 on "Turbulence Modeling of Unsteady Flows in Axial Turbines".
+The design of the blade, Fig. 1(a), is targeted to allow the diagnostic of the trailing edge vortex shedding on the steady and unsteady trailing blade pressure distribution of a laboratory turbine blade at high subsonic Mach number ($M{2is} = 0.79$) and high Reynolds number ($Re_2 = 2,800,000$, based on the chord and outlet velocity).
 The configuration is adapted to preserve the 2D flow as much as possible.
-The vortex formation and shedding process are visualized using high speed schlieren camera and a holographic interferometric density measuring technique.
+The vortex formation and shedding process is visualized using high-speed schlieren camera and a holographic interferometric density measuring technique.
 A cascade of five blades composes the experimental setup.
-The central blade is equipped with a rotatable trailing edge cylinder instrumented side-by-side with a pressure tap and a fast response pressure sensor for detailed
+The central blade is equipped with a rotatable trailing edge cylinder instrumented side-by-side with a pressure tap and a fast response pressure sensor for detailed measurements of the trailing edge pressure distribution.
+To complement the data, isentropic Mach distributions are provided along the suction and pressure side of the blade as well as boundary layer velocity profiles at two stations, Fig. 1(b).
+Finally, pressure variations are recorded experimentally at several locations within the flow to allow for unsteady quantification of the phenomena involved.